TYSABRI SAFETY: A WELL-UNDERSTOOD PROFILE

 To make the diagnosis of PML, various MRI evaluations, including gadolinium-enhanced and T2-weighted scans, as well as PCR analysis of CSF for JC viral DNA, are recommended1

-There are no known interventions that can reliably prevent or that can adequately treat PML if it occurs.
+There are no known interventions that can reliably prevent PML or adequately treat it if it occurs.

 • Although PLEX has not been prospectively studied in TYSABRI-treated patients with PML, it has been used in such patients in the postmarketing setting to remove TYSABRI more quickly from the circulation.
 There is no evidence that PLEX has any benefit in the treatment of opportunistic infections such as PML